 I‘m a retired attorney, fiction writer, neophyte gardener, and labyrinth facilitator who lives in Leelanau County, Michigan.
 I’ve always loved discovering a handwritten letter nestled in my mailbox.
 Opening that special envelope was like unwrapping a gift.
 Composing and mailing a return letter was my way of surprising the sender with a present.

 About twenty years ago, when personal correspondence morphed into emailing, like most people, I followed along.
 But the emails I sent and received disappeared when I closed my computer or turned off my phone.
 I missed the pleasure of opening and reading the words on a tangible piece of paper, something I could hold in my hand, set aside to reread later, and eventually file away in my collection of treasured handwritten letters.
 It was true that writing a letter was slow and that snail mailing meant delayed gratification for both the sender and the recipient.
 But the waiting always seemed worth it.

-So I have recently returned to the art of what I call Slow Correspondence.
+So I have returned to the art of what I call Slow Correspondence.
 That involves sitting quietly and composing my thoughts, often with a cup of tea nearby as I pen my words on a carefully-selected piece of stationery, choose the right stamp (like a favorite tiny painting), and then address the envelope to the person with whom I wish to share a piece of my life.

 If you, too, see the advantages in taking a break from the digital world and slowing the pace of your life by engaging in the art of letter writing, you are welcome to join us on this journey.
 (See the Join Us page of this site to learn more.)
 And don’t forget to check out the occasional LLW Blog Posts on this website!